openguild-labs/polkadot-codecamp/PROJECT_SUMMARY.md

 ## 🎯 Conclusion

-This project delivers a **complete, production-ready website** for the Polkadot Hackathon CodeCamp.
+This project delivers a **complete, production-ready website** for the Polkadot Hub CodeCamp.
 It includes:

 - ✅ Fully functional website
 - ✅ Comprehensive workshop content